Once migrant farmworkers, five Mexican families are now winery owners and leaders, setting trends in Napa Valley’s wine

 Community-based land use planning can provide immigrant communities with better health conditions, while contributing to a stronger and sustainable local economy.

 The California Environmental Justice Alliance (CEJA) “California Green Zones” initiative seeks to transform places burdened by pollution into healthy, thriving neighborhoods.
 Green Zones are a place-based strategy that “uses community-led solutions to transform areas overburdened by pollution.”
 CEJA’s work especially focuses on the affects that pollution has on low-income communities of color, which includes immigrant communities.
-A 2019 California Heath report shows that people of color in California suffer a higher burden of pollution than U.S. born residents.
+A 2019 California Heath report shows that people of color in California suffer a higher burden of pollution, compared to U.S.-born residents.
 CEJA’s site hosts information about the different Green Zones throughout California and the different community organizations pushing the regional work.
 CEJA also works with local community organizations throughout the state to push for initiatives like their Environmental & Housing Justice Policy Platform.
 Through these types of initiatives and campaigns, CEJA and their community members are creating plans for pollution reduction, healthy jobs, affordable housing, clean energy and more to transform overburdened neighborhoods into vibrant and healthy communities.
 In the Southern San Joaquin Valley Green Zone, CEJA and its partner, the Center on Race, Poverty & the Environment (CRPE), work with local communities in Kern, Kings, and Tulare counties.
 This region houses agriculture and oil industries that expose workers and residents living nearby to an increased risk of negative health effects associated with pollution.
 According to California Communities Environmental Health Screening data, residents in this region have some of the highest levels of exposure to particulate matter and ozone pollution in the state.
-CRPE’s Forgotten Voices Campaign seeks to “reverse decades of pollution and lack of investment in these communities” by focusing on building the leadership of local residents to lead efforts to advocate for a community-led land-use planning, promote investments in local infrastructure projects, and work with local industry to identify pollution-reduction solutions and increase community investment.
+CRPE’s Forgotten Voices Campaign seeks to “reverse decades of pollution and lack of investment in these communities” by focusing on building the leadership of local residents to lead efforts to advocate for a community-led land-use planning; promote investments in local infrastructure projects; and work with local industries to identify pollution-reduction solutions and increase community investment.
 To learn more about Green Zones throughout the state and environmental justice for low-income and immigrant communities of color, read CEJA’s report here.

 Photo credit: Brooke Anderson